Jiayulllll/food-app/README.md

 ### Click the Add items

 you can update menu by adding food image, name, description,category and price.

+**!!!
+Notice !!!:** due to the server limit, it will take a little bit long time to upload image to the database.

 ### Click the List items